IrynaYe/cardano-docs.iohk.io/_docs/cardano/proof-of-stake.md

 ## Follow the Satoshi

-Let's elaborate a little bit on how slot leader gets selected.
+Let's elaborate a little bit on how a slot leader gets selected.
 The smallest, atomic, piece of value is called a “coin”.
 In Bitcoin, atomic piece is called “Satoshi”, honoring the creator of Bitcoin, Satoshi Nakamoto.
 Fundamentally, we can say that the ledger produces distribution of coins.
 Follow the Satoshi is an algorithm that verifiably picks a coin, provided randomness.
-When your coin gets selected, you become slot leader and can listen to transactions announced by others, make a block of those transactions, sign it with your secret key and publish it to the network.
+When your coin gets selected, you become a slot leader and can listen to transactions announced by others, make a block of those transactions, sign it with your secret key and publish it to the network.
 Of course, you don't have to do it manually, your node will take care of everything.